PinalG/PinalG.github.io/README.md

 <h2>My portfolio</h2>

 Passionate about leveraging technology for positive impact, specializing in AI/ML, data science, and software development.
 Expertise in predictive modeling, NLP, computer vision, and deep learning with hands-on experience in statistical analysis and feature engineering.
+Proven track record in building AI-powered platforms, scalable ETL pipelines, and event-driven architectures.
+Strong background in federal-compliant AI workflows, statistical modeling, and interactive dashboards for business intelligence.

 <h3>EDUCATION:</h3>